Financial Crimes – What is it exactly ?

 In addition to the above-mentioned activities of fraud, forgery, and cheating, there are many other sophisticated techniques.
 Some of these techniques are

 Moreover, there are different establishments in the world combating fraud and money laundering.
-Financial Crimes Enforcement Network (FinCEN) in the United States, the Financial Conduct Authority (FCA) in the UK, and the Federal Financial Supervisory Authority (BaFin) in Germany are some examples.
+Financial Crimes Enforcement Network (FinCEN) in the United States, the Financial Conduct Authority (FCA) in the UK, the United Nations Office on Drugs and Crime, and the Federal Financial Supervisory Authority (BaFin) in Germany are some examples.